kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Other responders should insert themselves into the `.spec.evictionResponders` according to their own needs.
 Lower index responders are selected first by the eviction request controller.
-- The number of the responders is limited to 15 for the Pod and for the EvictionRequest.
+- The number of the responders is limited to 15 for the Pod and for the Eviction.
 If there is a need for a larger number of responders, the current use case should be re-evaluated.
-  Limiting the number of responders ensures that the EvictionRequest cannot be blocked indefinitely by setting an abnormally large number of these responders on a pod.
+  Limiting the number of responders ensures that the Eviction cannot be blocked indefinitely by setting an abnormally large number of these responders on a pod.
 - To prevent misuse, we will maintain a list of allowed `*.k8s.io` responder names.
 And reject any names with `k8s.io` suffix outside the main Kubernetes project on admission.

 #### EvictionRequest Validation on Admission

 ##### CREATE

-We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the responders to support interaction with multiple EvictionRequests for a pod.

-`.metadata.generateName` is not supported.
-If it is set, the request will be rejected.

-`.metadata.name` must be identical to `.spec.pod.uid` or the request will be rejected.
-For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.
+`.spec.requesterName` must pass `IsDomainPrefixedKey` validation.

 The API is designed to be extensible to include additional evictable targets (e.g., Workload, PVCs).
 Currently, the `.spec.target.pod` field is required, but we might change this to include additional references in the future.

-`.spec.requesters` must have at least one requester with `Eviction` intent.
-The requester names must pass `IsDomainPrefixedKey` validation.

 `.status` is set to empty on creation.

 Additional validation will be done on the controller side.
 For more details, see: [Validation](#validation).

+##### CREATE, UPDATE,

+Principal behind the `Eviction` intent that makes the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.
+This is done in order not to escalate the privileges and to limit the scope.

+#### Immutability of EvictionRequest Fields

+`.spec.target` and `.spec.target.pod` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
+If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created

+`spec.requesterName`: the identity of the requester should not change during the lifecycle of the EvictionRequest.

+### EvictionRequest Process

+#### Eviction Validation on Admission

+##### CREATE

+The API is designed to be extensible to include additional evictable targets (e.g., Workload, PVCs).
+Currently, the `.spec.target.pod` field is required, but we might change this to include additional references in the future.

+`.status` is set to empty on creation.

 ##### UPDATE